 Car shopping: Buying versus leasing your next vehicle

-Buying a car
+Buying a car pros and cons

-Buying avoids mileage limits.
+Buying avoids mileage limits

-Buying may require higher payments.
+Buying may require higher payments

-As a general rule of thumb, aim for 20 percent down, especially for new cars, and then 10 percent down payment for an older vehicle.
+As a rule of thumb, aim for 20 percent down, especially for new cars, and then 10 percent down payment for an older vehicle.

-Buying allows for customization.
+Buying allows for customization

-Leasing a car
+Leasing a car pros and cons

-Leasing works like a rental.
+Leasing works like a rental

 When you lease, the lender owns the car and is renting it to you.
-You make monthly payments, drive it for a set amount of time, then return it back to the dealer when the contract is up.
+You make monthly payments, drive it for a set amount of time, then return it to the dealer when the contract is up.
 In many cases, you have the option to buy the car at the end of the term.
-Or you can sign another lease with a different car.
+Or you can sign another lease for a different car.

-Leasing comes with limited mileage.
+Leasing comes with limited mileage

 Most car leases have mileage caps, often around 12,000 annual miles.
 If you go over the mileage cap, you'll often have to pay an additional fee per mile, which usually ranges between $0.10 to $0.25.
 If you don’t drive a lot anyway, you likely won’t have to worry.

-Leasing only allows for normal wear and tear.
+Leasing only allows for normal wear and tear

-Leasing may mean lower monthly payments.
+Leasing may mean lower monthly payments

 If you’re self-employed or you own a business, you can potentially write off your lease as a business expense.
 It’s worth a call to your accountant to see how leasing may offset some of your costs.